guidesmiths/httq/README.md

 ```

 ####s3SourcedJsonValidator
 Validates the message against a JSON schema from S3.
 The validator uses [tv4](https://github.com/geraintluff/tv4) and [tv4-formats](https://github.com/ikr/tv4-formats).
-The schema url must be set it ctx.message.schema and will be downloaded and cached (along with any referenced schemas) in during the request flow.
+The schema url must be set it req.httq.message.schema and will be downloaded and cached (along with any referenced schemas) in during the request flow.
 If a schema cannot be downloaded the middleware responds with 500.
 If validation succeeds the message will be decorated with an httq header giving the uri of the schema that the message was validated against.
 If validation fails, httq will respond with 400 'Bad Request' and a json document describing the errors as specified above.

 The s3SourcedJsonValidator requires the following configuration
 ```json